ionStici/frontend/3-js/intro/arrays.md

 - Since `push` is a function, it will return the new length of the new array.
 - To capture that value, we can store the whole statement in a variable.

-  _Note:_ This actually executes the push function at the same time.

 <br>